S-Javaid17/Digital-Design/README.md

 This repository contains annotated modules covering the fundamental concepts of digital design.
 Written in Verilog 2001, and implemented on an ARTIX-7 FPGA (Nexys A7 Development Board).

+Towards the end, you can find a UART demo.

 ## Topics Covered:

 ### [Guidelines](./Learning%20Modules)